The Use of Econometric and Statistical Analysis in Damages Assessments

 Remembering that the ‘No promotion dummy’ is equal to 1 in a month in which LocalCo failed to engage in promotional activities and 0 otherwise, the interpretation of the coefficient of -1,956 becomes clear: in a month in which LocalCo fails to promote HugeCo’s mouthwash, HugeCo’s sales volume is, on average, 1,956 units lower than it would otherwise have been.
 An estimate of lost profits is therefore derived as follows:

 - Take the regression’s estimated monthly effect of the alleged breach: a reduction in sales of 1,956.

 - Multiply by the duration of the alleged breach – that is, 30 months – to get 1,956 × 30 = 58,680.

 - Estimate the profit margin on each sale.
 Suppose (for simplicity) it is $1 per bottle of mouthwash.

 - Multiply the volume of lost sales (remembering that each unit of sales in the above analysis is 1,000 bottles) by the profit margin to get lost profits of 58,680 × 1,000 × $1 = $58,680,000.

-Figure 3 below shows two examples, the one on the left where an assumption of a linear relationship appears appropriate, the other, where it does not.
+Figure 3 shows two examples, in which, on the left, an assumption of a linear relationship appears appropriate, whereas on the right, it does not.